helinazhang/X_ray_pneumonia/README.md

 Classification of pneumonia/normal based on X-ray data

-Using both CNN and traditional method
+Using both CNN and traditional methods